interesaaat/dblpImporter/README.md

 * create the db using the schema contained in resources (working only for MySQL); and
 * import in the db the generated csv files contained in the output directory.

+#### Known problems:

+If errors such as "JAXP00010001" are returned, run with the JVM parameters -Xmx4096m -DentityExpansionLimit=2500000

 arnetminerImporter
 ==================